Causes of Economic Growth

 3. Essential government regulations and reasonable levels of taxation.

-4. Minimal corruption.
+4. Little corruption.

 A stable and secure environment is an essential condition for a free market and a productive society.
 If the government of a country is corrupt or allows corruption by private groups, and initiates force by taking away citizens’ and businesses’ private property, then there is no incentive for potentially hard-working and innovative workers to produce and accumulate wealth.